johnwfinigan/R-builder-sif/README.md

 ## ToDo

-* Add Bioconductor support
+* Better testing of Bioconductor support

 * Add option to turn off Singularity container generation

-* Add a way to change the R version without editing the Dockerfile
+* Add a way to change the R version without editing the Dockerfile, and make Bioconductor version match

 * Add a way to build with no cache